 The GOSAT-2 bias correction for sunglint observations has been based on the GOSAT-1 bias corrected product, and the choice of parameters have been kept the same as used in the GOSAT-1 correction.
-When the TCCON datasets are updated, we will update the bias correction of the sunglint and this section of the manuscript.
+When the TCCON datasets are updated brought up to date, we will update the bias correction of the sunglint and this section of the manuscript.